stephenballot/me/README.md

 I see things as systems.
 I reduce all complex things (including relationships with other teams, collaborating on OKRs, etc.) into systems.
 I think in flowcharts.
 I take great joy in attempting to understand how these systems and flowcharts all fit together.
 When I see large or small inefficiencies in systems, I’d like to fix them with your help.
 I enjoy eliminating duplicate work.

-Often times I would issue you tasks without knowing all the details you do -- call me out on this if the details are unclear or if my grasp of the scope of the task is under-appreciated.
+Often times I would issue you tasks without knowing all the details you do -- call me out on this if the details are unclear or if I under-appreciate the scope of the task.

 I respond super well if you ask me directly for help, but I struggle with direct instructions (e.g. help me do X vs. Stephen, do X).